NicolasKouk/F1-lights-out/README.md

 # F1-lights-out

-Reflex test with F1 lights
+React when all lights turn green!